danpalmer/COMP6017/README.md

 ### To Do

- - Test last modified not changed on idempotent methods (HEAD, GET)
  - Test it is changed on POST and PUT
  - Test whether returned objects (for GET) are valid